uphold/topper-docs/docs/environments.md

 ## Sandbox

+Topper's sandbox is an environment that simulates the live Topper production environment.
+The sandbox environment provides a space where you can test your integration with Topper without touching any live accounts, and without using any real funds.

 - Topper App URL: `https://app.sandbox.topperpay.com/`
 - Topper REST URL: `https://api.sandbox.topperpay.com/`

-Topper's sandbox is an environment that simulates the live Topper production environment.
-The sandbox environment provides a space where you can test your integration with Topper without touching any live accounts, and without using any real funds.
+### Email authentication and phone verification codes

+You can bypass email authentication and phone verification codes by typing `000000`.

+### Credit cards

 The following card details can be used to force specific outcomes: